Medical Ethics and Law

 Apply theoretical knowledge to practical medicine in the areas of Medical Ethics and Law and develop an appreciation of how related issues impact on service delivery.

-This module will cover demography of ageing, physiological changes and psychosocial aspects of ageing as they relate to common disorders of the older adult.
+This module (delivered as two half-modules) will cover demographics of ageing, physiological changes and psychosocial aspects of ageing as they relate to common disorders of the older adult.
+It also explores how Geriatric medicine services are developed and delivered across a variety of healthcare settings.

 Common Diseases of the Older Adult I